kieran514/kieran514.github.io/Bio.md

 ---
-permalink: /Bio/
+permalink: /
 title: "About Me"
 author_profile: true
-redirect_from:
-  - /md/
-  - /Bio.html
 ---

-## Bio:

-Kieran Saunders is a second-year PhD student at Aston University, currently focusing on his thesis titled "Self-supervised Monocular Depth Estimation."
-With a solid background in mathematics, obtained from his BSc in Mathematics at Aston University, he has been actively engaged in the field of computer vision for the past five years.
-Notably, he has already published three papers: one at ICARSC'23, another at ICCV'23, and one at BMVC'24.
-His primary interests revolve around depth estimation from a single camera and exploring the potential applications of this technology in various domains, including self-driving vehicles, virtual reality headsets, and underwater navigation.

-## Abstract:
+## My Journey in Vision

+I'm Kieran Saunders, a second-year PhD candidate at <span class="blue">Aston University</span>, fueled by a fascination for how we can infer the 3D structure of our world from images.
+My academic path began with a BSc in Mathematics, also from Aston, which provided the analytical toolkit I now apply to the dynamic field of computer vision.
+For the past five years, I've been immersed in this area, specifically focusing on the challenge of estimating depth using only a single camera (monocular depth estimation).

+My research delves into **self-supervised learning** – a powerful paradigm that allows neural networks to learn about depth without needing explicit ground truth depth data, cleverly using the geometry and appearance consistency between video frames.
+This approach unlocks scalability and adaptability, crucial for real-world deployment.

+My primary research goal is to develop depth estimation systems that are not only accurate but also **robust** and **reliable** across diverse and challenging conditions.
+This includes tackling adverse weather, varying times of day, and exploiting geometric cues more effectively.
+The potential impact spans autonomous navigation (cars, drones, underwater vehicles), realistic virtual and augmented reality experiences, and advanced robotic perception.

+*(Personal Note: Beyond the algorithms, I have a keen interest in Japanese culture and aesthetics, which often inspires a drive for elegance and efficiency in design, even in code!)*

+---

+## Research Focus: Pushing Depth Estimation Frontiers

-Depth estimation, a fundamental component of computer vision, finds broad applications in self-driving, virtual reality, robotics, and scene reconstruction.
-While traditional multiple view geometry principles are well-established, the advent of deep learning has facilitated single-view depth prediction.
-Employing self-supervised methods, which leverage photometric uniformity between reconstructed frames, we train these networks without relying on ground truth data.
+Depth estimation is fundamental to machine perception.
+While traditional multi-view stereo techniques are well-understood, deep learning has revolutionized **single-view depth prediction**.
+My work explores self-supervised methods, training networks by enforcing photometric consistency between synthesized views, eliminating the need for expensive ground truth data.

-However, current self-supervised depth estimation architectures often assume clear and sunny weather scenes for training deep neural networks, which proves problematic in regions with frequent adverse weather conditions.
-For instance, in the UK alone, a significant number of days consist of rain.
-To address this limitation, we proposed Robust-Depth, a cutting-edge method that utilizes augmentations to enhance robustness across various weather conditions, times of the day, and image qualities.
-By exploiting the correspondence between unaugmented and augmented data, we introduce a pseudo-supervised loss for both depth and pose estimation, surpassing the state-of-the-art on challenging datasets.

-Furthermore, in the domain of multi-baseline stereo, we observe that increasing baseline separation substantially enhances depth estimation accuracy.
-Nevertheless, prevailing self-supervised depth estimation architectures often use minimal frame separation and a constrained stereo baseline, limiting their efficacy.
-To address this, we introduce BaseBoostDepth, integrating a curriculum learning-inspired warm-up and boosting optimization strategy to effectively utilize larger frame separations.
-Despite challenges such as pose estimation drift associated with larger baselines, we leverage this phenomenon to improve foreground detail in the depth network.
-Our proposed method significantly enhances accuracy metrics across diverse datasets, achieving state-of-the-art performance on both KITTI and SYNS-patches datasets using image-based, edge-based, and point cloud-based metrics.
+However, many existing methods falter outside of idealized conditions.
+My research tackles two key limitations:

+1.  **Weather and Lighting Robustness:** Standard models trained on clear-day datasets struggle in rain, fog, or low light – common scenarios, especially in places like the UK!
+To address this, I developed **Robust-Depth**.
+This method uses data augmentation strategically, creating a pseudo-supervised signal between augmented and unaugmented views.
+This forces the network to learn consistent depth and camera pose estimates regardless of visual perturbations, significantly improving performance on weather-degraded and challenging datasets.

+2.  **Leveraging Larger Baselines:** Increasing the separation (baseline) between camera views in stereo or video sequences inherently provides stronger geometric cues for depth.
+Yet, most self-supervised methods use small baselines due to challenges like pose drift and visual dissimilarity.
+I introduced **BaseBoostDepth**, which employs a curriculum learning-inspired warm-up and boosting strategy.
+This allows the network to effectively learn from larger frame separations, harnessing the stronger geometric signal while mitigating associated pose estimation issues.
+This approach has achieved state-of-the-art results on benchmarks like KITTI and SYNS-patches, validated across multiple metrics.